koles/csv-tools/README.md

 csv-tools
 =========

 CSV exploration and manipulation tools.

-An overview of help screens
-follows:
+An overview of help screens follows.
+If you need an RFC-4180 compliant alternative of the `cut` unix command, scroll down to the `reshuffle` tool.

 aggregate
 ---------